Kanban card is a fundamental part of a Kanban Board. There are many parts to it that convey key information for the end user.

 The expanded view is ideal when you need more information about an item or you need to edit the card.
 In addition to the essential fields found in the kanban card, the expanded view usually has the following sections:

 - Description to offer more details about the task.
-This could include essential information like test cases, edge cases and other developer notes and any other links related to the task.
+This could include essential information like acceptance criteria for the user story, test cases, edge cases and other developer notes and any other links related to the task.

 - Attachments that include mockups, prototypes, flowcharts or any other documents that the assignee might need to complete the item.